$F$-purity and the $F$-pure threshold as invariants of linkage: Introduction

 \subsection{(2)}

-In \cite[Theorem 6.3]{Pandey-Tarasova}, the author and Tarasova showed that the generic link of the maximal minors of a generic matrix is strongly $F$-regular (note that the generators of the generic link are not known).
+In \cite[Theorem 6.3]{Pandey-Tarasova}, the authors show that the generic link of the maximal minors of a generic matrix is strongly $F$-regular (note that the generators of the generic link are not known).
 This result may now be viewed as an offshoot of the fact that the ideal of maximal minors of a generic matrix has the property $\mathbf{P}$ (Proposition \ref{prop:maximal minors}).
-Remarkably, this perspective allows us to recover the $F$-pure threshold/log canonical threshold of the maximal minors of a generic matrix calculated in \cite[Theorem 1.2]{Miller-Singh-Varbaro}, \cite[Theorem 5.6]{Docampo} as well as that of the generic link of the maximal minors of a generic matrix calculated in \cite[Theorem 1]{Kim-Miller-Niu} by a simpler method, and, more importantly, to extend these calculations to the $n$-th generic link for each $n\geq 0$ (see Remark \ref{remark:RecoverFPT}).
+Remarkably, this perspective allows us to simultaneously recover the $F$-pure threshold/log canonical threshold of the maximal minors of a generic matrix (\cite[Theorem 1.2]{Miller-Singh-Varbaro}, \cite[Theorem 5.6]{Docampo}) and that of the first generic link of the maximal minors of a generic matrix (\cite[Theorem 1]{Kim-Miller-Niu}) by a simpler method.
+More importantly, it enables us to extend these results to the $n$-th generic link for each $n$ (Remark \ref{remark:RecoverFPT}).

+We show that the ideal of non-maximal minors of a generic matrix typically does \textit{not} have the property $\mathbf{P}$, and due to this, the squarefreeness of the initial ideal and $F$-purity both fail to be transferred to its generic link (Example \ref{Example:main}).